grain-lang/grain-lang.org/src/tooling/grain_doc.md

 You may be used to similar tools, such as `JSDoc`, that allow you to add a comment above code which describes the input and output types, along with other documentation.
 Generally, you'll run an external tool against your source code to generate your documentation.

-In Grain, we have provided this as another command via the CLI, and it inherits the full-power of the compiler.
-You won't need to specify any types in your doc comments, as the compiler will infer them and inserts them into the output. 🎉
+In Grain, we have provided this as another command via the CLI, and it inherits the full power of the compiler.
+For example, you won't need to specify any types in your doc comments, as the compiler will infer them. 🎉

 Here's a quick example of adding a doc block to your grain code:
 ```gr